iToto/protected-server-wan/README.md

---country <code>     Filter Mullvad nodes by country code (e.g., US, CH, SE) --auto               Auto-select and set the best Mullvad exit node --disable            Disable/clear the current exit node --verbose            Enable detailed logging
+--country <code>     Filter Mullvad nodes by country code (e.g., US, CH, SE) --auto               Auto-select and set the best Mullvad exit node --disable            Disable/clear the current exit node --prefer-priority    Select by Tailscale priority instead of latency (faster but may not be optimal) --verbose            Enable detailed logging
 ```

+### Selection Algorithm

+**Default Behavior (Latency-Based):**
+- Tests the top 5 Mullvad exit nodes by Tailscale priority
+- Measures round-trip latency using Tailscale's native ping
+- Selects the node with the lowest latency
+- Provides the best actual performance

+**With `--prefer-priority` Flag:**
+- Selects based on Tailscale's geographic priority score
+- No latency testing (faster selection, ~instant)
+- Uses Tailscale's calculated priority based on proximity
+- Good for quick selections or when latency testing is undesirable

 ### Examples